PrekshaNema25/PrekshaNema25.github.io/index.md

 # About Me
 <p align = "center"> I am currently pursuing my Ph.D. under Dr.Mitesh M. Khapra and co-guided by Dr. Balaraman Ravindran at IIT Madras.
 I was an M.Tech student from 2015-2017.
 I work on Deep Learning for Natural Language Processing.
-I am an idiot.
-I love my boyfriend :P </p>
+I am a mawali </p>

 # Contact:
 preksha [at] cse[dot]iitm[dot]ac[dot]in